nikitarevenco/dotfiles/README.md

 # Nikita's NixOS Dotfiles

 My minimalistic dotfiles, with just the tools that I really use.

+Installation instructions for NixOS with these dotfiles:

 ## WiFI Connection

-Generate configuration for wifi

 Find out SSID and INTERFACE with: